cschreib/sublime-TestManager/README.md

 ## Internal data model

-The content of this section is not necessary for using TestExplorer.
+The content of this section is not necessary for using TestManager.
 It is for developers only, or those who wish to implement their own custom framework.

 The data model is a tree-like structure, where each element is a `TestItem`.
 All tests are leaves of this tree (no children).
 Nodes of the tree correspond to groups of any kind: it could be a test class (fixture), a file, a folder, ...
 A node contains one or more child; each child can itself be another sub-group, or it can be a test.
 The data model makes no assumption about the meaning of this grouping structure, so each framework can only specify the grouping level it needs.
 For example, if the test framework has no concept of "test class", then that grouping level does not need to exist in the tree.